 What Is A Calcaneal Fracture?
-The calcaneus, also known as the heel bone, is the largest of the tarsal bones of the foot—and because the heel bone is responsible for supporting most of the body’s weight, a calcaneal fracture can have serious consequences.
-Calcaneal fractures are not uncommon:approximately 2 percent of all fractures involve the tarsal bones, and 60 percent […]
+The calcaneus, also known as the heel bone, is the largest of the tarsal bones of the foot—and because the heel bone is responsible for supporting most of the body’s weight (during normal stance), a calcaneal fracture can have serious consequences.
+Calcaneal fractures are not uncommon:approximately 2 percent of all fractures involve the tarsal bones, […]

 If you are suffering from heel pain caused by plantar fasciitis, your podiatrist may recommend extracorporeal pulse activation therapy, more commonly known by the acronym EPAT.
-Developed in Europe, EPAT is effective—over 80 percent of patients report improvement in their symptoms.
-Why the EPAT Procedure is Performed The most common condition for which EPAT therapy […]
+Developed in Europe, EPAT is effective for heel pain—over 80 percent of patients report improvement in their symptoms.
+Why the EPAT Procedure is Performed The most common condition for […]